2023 Most Popular History Master's Degree Schools in Kansas

 Full History at Kansas State University Report

-University of Kansas did quite well in this year’s ranking of the most popular places for history students to get a master’s degree.
-It came in at #6 on the list.
-Located in the small city of Lawrence, KU is a public school with a very large student population.
+University of Kansas ranked #6 on this year’s Most Popular History Master’s Degree Schools in Kansas list.
+Located in the city of Lawrence, KU is a public school with a fairly large student population.

 Explore all the Most Popular History Colleges in the Plains States Area or other specific states within that region.